MaSSTeck/pqm-api/README.md

 ## API Server for FastQ
-This server manages the external API connection to fetch data and connecetion to MongoDB
+This server manages the external APIs and MongoDB connection when fetching data

 ## Setup Project
 Clone or Fork project.
 Run `npm install` on the terminal , then run `npm start`

 The project serves at port 4000

 `🚀 Server ready at http://localhost:4000/` .
 This should lanuch GraphQL playground.
-To ensure everything is working  well run this GraphQL Query
+To ensure everything works  well, run this GraphQL Query

 `{
   getQuestion(subject:"english"){